tharumbun/cambopedia/src/content/posts/phnom-penh-city-to-teach-english.md

 As Cambodia's education sector continues to grow, schools increasingly seek educators with international experience.

-## A Lower Cost of Living Means Better Quality of Life
+## A lower cost of living means better quality of life

 Compared with many Asian capitals, Phnom Penh remains relatively affordable.